Shub4am/ai-agent-cli/README.md

 <img width="1476" height="436" alt="Image" src="https://github.com/user-attachments/assets/20aa3427-88ea-4c89-bc0b-bdce7258ce60" />

-## License

-This project is licensed under the ISC License.

 ## Disclaimer

 This tool is intended **strictly for educational and research purposes**.
 Do not use it to infringe on copyrights or violate website terms of service.
 Always respect intellectual property rights when cloning web content.

+## License

+This project is licensed under the MIT License.